 Reconcile your bank accounts

 “Reconciling” is just a fancy accounting term for “make sure your books match your bank records.”
-But doing so can save you and your bookkeeper loads of time and trouble in April.
+But doing so can save you and your bookkeeper loads of time and trouble.

 Your bookkeeping isn’t really done until you’ve checked it against what the bank says.

 Not separating personal and business expenses can become a huge headache around tax time.
 It generally takes more time to sort through expenses when they’re mixed up in one account, and you might miss some deductions.

 The sooner you open a small business account and separate your personal and business accounts, the better.

 Talk to a professional